2011 WINNER – BRANDON BOYKIN (University of Georgia)

 Georgia senior Brandon Boykin was selected as the winner of the 2011 Paul Hornung Award, presented by Texas Roadhouse, as the most versatile player in major college football.
-The announcement was made by the Louisville Sports Commission and Paul Hornung.

-Boykin demonstrated his versatility throughout the 2011 season as a bona fide star on defense and special teams and an impact player on offense.
+Boykin demonstrated his versatility throughout the 2011 season as a bona fide star on defense and special teams, and an impact player on offense.
 Boykin played nearly every down at cornerback; returned kickoffs and punts, played on the kickoff and punt coverage teams; and saw action at tailback, wide receiver and quarterback in a “wild-dog” offensive set.
-A second team All-Southeastern Conference selection by the league’s coaches at defensive back, he helped Georgia score in all three facets of the game as a senior.
+A second-team All-Southeastern Conference selection by the league’s coaches at defensive back, he helped Georgia score in all three facets of the game as a senior.

-“It’s rare for a modern-day college football player to perform at a high level in all three phases of the game, especially in an elite conference,” Hornung said.
+“It’s rare for a modern-day college football player to perform at a high level in all three phases of the game, especially in an elite conference,” Paul Hornung said.
 “From what I’ve seen of Brandon Boykin, he is willing to do whatever it takes to help his team win games.
 That’s how I played the game.
 Brandon Boykin is a deserving winner of the Paul Hornung Award.”

 “My experience at Georgia has changed my life in so many positive ways and allowed me to be considered for such a prestigious honor,” said Boykin.
 “Being a Georgia Bulldog has helped groom me into the individual I am on and off the field.
 Winning the Paul Hornung Award is an amazing accomplishment and one that I will cherish as one of my greatest accomplishments forever.
 I am humbled by the fact that I was selected as the winner by Mr. Hornung and everyone else involved with the selection process.
-I would like to thank my teammates, coaches, fans and the entire Georgia program for helping me to achieve this incredible achievement.
+I would like to thank my teammates, coaches, fans and the entire Georgia program for helping me to achieve this incredible achievement.”

-A Fayetteville, Georgia, native out of Fayette County High School, Boykin was a consistent performer throughout the 2011 season.
+A Fayetteville, Ga., native out of Fayette County High School, Boykin was a consistent performer throughout the 2011 season.
 He was named to the Paul Hornung Award Weekly Honor Roll, a recognition honoring versatile, single game performances, following eight of Georgia’s 13 games.